Apply for a licence to self‑insure

 - If the Minister does not declare a corporation eligible to apply for a self-insurance licence, the process cannot proceed.

-Current and former Commonwealth authorities are automatically eligible and do not require a Ministerial declaration in order to apply for a self-insurance licence.
+Current Commonwealth authorities do not require a Ministerial declaration in order to apply for a self-insurance licence.

 Step 2: Apply for a self-insurance licence